After Brexit: Roadmap for a leap in the dark

 DAY 1 - FRIDAY, JUNE 24 - THE THREE R'S - OR MORE

 Polls close at 10 p.m.
 (2100 GMT).
-No mainstream exit polls are planned but overnight counts should give a result by around the time the midsummer sun is coming up over Brussels.
+No mainstream exit polls are planned but overnight counts should give a result by around the time the midsummer sun comes up over Brussels.

-Aside from the result itself, there are already several big imponderables.
-Cameron says he will notify the EU "immediately" if Britain is leaving.
-But he may take at least a few days.
-If he has lost he will be under huge pressure from his divided Conservative party to resign.
-He might also be, even if he wins.

-Money markets will be volatile.
-The Bank of England and European Central Bank, with global allies, are assumed to have contingency plans to deal with a "Brexit shock" to sterling.
+Leaders of the main parties in the European Parliament plan to meet at 7 a.m.
+(0500 GMT) in Brussels followed by a broader meeting of all party chiefs with the speaker at 8 a.m.
+Some want British MEPs excluded very swiftly if Britain votes to leave.

 "The show must go on," one senior EU official said.